 This park closes at 11 p.m.

-You won't have trouble following the trail of reflectors -- if you position your flashlight next to your eye.
+Follow the trail of reflectors -- but you must position your flashlight next to your eye.
 (If you're using a wheelchair, use a strong flashlight.
 A good flashlight will help you see the reflectors from the paved bike path -- sparing your a ride over bumpy grass.
 A headlamp is strongly recommended for self-propelled wheelchair cachers.)

-The cache is hidden near a tree that's marked with multiple reflectors.
+The cache is hidden behind a horizontal dead at the west edge of a small corpse of trees that are marked with multiple reflectors of a color different from the "regular" reflectors that lit the trail.
 The reflectors change style and color near the end.
-You're looking for a cigar-sized canister on a wire.
-BYOP
+You're looking for a camo pill bottle.

 Once you've found it, don't stop.
 I have placed several other night caches on this side of town -- all within a short drive of each other.
 They include: GC1K9ZK, GC1KN66, GC1J8ZM, GC1HVQC, GC1K9EQ, GC1K85T.
 Make a night of it.